Paul Copan: Career

 Currently, Copan holds the Pledger Family Chair of Philosophy and Ethics, and is a Professor of Philosophy and Ethics at Palm Beach Atlantic University in West Palm Beach, FL, where he has worked since 2004.
 He helped establish the university's M.A. in Philosophy of Religion program, which began in 2021.
-Additionally, an undergraduate degree in Apologetics at Palm Beach Atlantic University will be launched in August 2022, with Copan set to teach many of its courses.
+Additionally, an undergraduate degree in Apologetics at Palm Beach Atlantic University was launched in August 2022, with Copan teaching several of its courses.

 Views

 Atheism

-He has criticized the presumption of atheism, (i.e. the notion that atheism should be one's default position when evaluating arguments over the existence of God).
+He has criticized the presumption of atheism (i.e., the notion that atheism should be one's default position when evaluating arguments over the existence of God).
 He argues that such a position rigs the rules, since atheism is just as much a claim to knowledge as theism.
 The only natural default position is agnosticism.
 Copan cites atheists such as Baggini and Flew in arguing that atheism is not a mere lack of belief but a rejection of belief in God or gods.
 He argues that atheists often slide into defending agnosticism when asked for reasons for their view.

 He suggests that scientific naturalists will argue that all claims of knowledge have to be scientifically verifiable; otherwise, they are meaningless.
 Copan argues that such a position commits the fallacy exemplified in Horton Hears a Who: "If you cannot see, hear, or feel something, it does not exist."
 Copan argues that this position is an arbitrary philosophical (rather than scientific) pronouncement.
 He also argues that the position of the scientific naturalist is self-refuting because scientism itself cannot be scientifically verified.

 Copan also believes that belief in God is generally not a psychological crutch, claiming that the argument that Christianity is wish fulfillment itself falls victim to a number of fallacies.
 He notes that Freud himself admitted to Oskar Pfister that psychoanalysis of religion has no clinical evidence, and are merely Freud's personal views.
 Copan also argues that it is odd and arbitrary to claim that whatever brings comfort and solace is false.
 He notes that a comforting father figure, while unique to the biblical faith, is not at the heart of the other world religions.
 Copan also notes that the wish fulfillment argument against Christianity is a classic example of the genetic fallacy, claiming that because one can explain how the belief arose, that the belief is therefore false.